ecrosstexas/ecrosstexas.com-excellent/src/posts/2023-05-01-legend-lives-on.md

 Scott Johnson over at [Power Line](https://www.powerlineblog.com/archives/2023/05/gordon-lightfoot-dies-at-84.php) wrote about Lightfoot today as well highlighting a number of songs.

-I love listening to his songs. _Sundow_, _If You Could Read My Mind_, _THe Wreck of the Edmund Fitzgerald_ are three of his most popular songs.
+I love listening to his songs. _Sundow_, _If You Could Read My Mind_, _The Wreck of the Edmund Fitzgerald_ are three of his most popular songs.
 What's your favorite?

 https://open.spotify.com/artist/23rleGXVOVVgTk3xgtmfE4?si=RQqBnUMKShqEFoJ9rJuCbw